On this Gudi Padwa, may Lord Vishnu showers prosperity and bring the joy of spring in your life

 Meals– Sprouted Chana Usal, Panchras Goli, Matar Pulao, and Paneer Curry.

-Many devotees, on this day, erect a special Gudi flag of silk cloth along with a garland.
-And it is displayed from the windows and roofs.
+Furthermore, Many devotees, on this day, erect a special Gudi flag of silk cloth along with a garland.
+Also, it is displayed from the windows and roofs.

-These were some major facts and information about the eccentric Hindu festival of Gudi Padwa and you may also like to know about Effects of Ketu in Each House.
+These were some major facts and information about the eccentric Hindu festival of Gudi Padwa.
+Also, you may like to know about Effects of Ketu in Each House.